AGMs

 Summary of CEO's LTI history

 Could the CEO summarise his past LTI grants as to whether they have vested or lapsed.
 Also, has he ever sold any ordinary shares in the company or bought any on market without relying on an incentive scheme to build his equity position in the company?
 Please don't say look it up in the annual report and through ASX announcements.
-It's complicated over many years and the CEO could factually summarise the situation in 60 seconds.
+It's complicated and the CEO could factually summarise the situation in 60 seconds.

 Annual elections of directors